dantheman454/MyGenome/README.md

    ```bash
    cd /project/farman_s25abt480
    ```
-3. Create a new directory named after your linkBlueID:
+3. Create a new directory named after linkBlueID:
    ```bash
    mkdir linkBlueID
    ```
-4. Use SCP to transfer the trimmed .fastq files from your VM to the new directory:
+4. Use SCP to transfer the trimmed .fastq files from VM to the new directory:
    ```bash
    scp ./Pr88167_?_paired.fastq dha308@mcc.uky.edu:/project/farman_s25abt480/dha308
    ```